drforr/Perl-Mogrify/README.md

 create new Transformer modules that suit your own tastes.

-For a command-line interface to Perl::Mogrify, see the documentation for [perlcritic](https://metacpan.org/pod/perlcritic).
+For a command-line interface to Perl::Mogrify, see the documentation for [perlmogrify](https://metacpan.org/pod/perlmogrify).
 If you want to integrate Perl::Mogrify with your build process, [Test::Perl::Mogrify](https://metacpan.org/pod/Test::Perl::Mogrify) provides an interface that is suitable for test programs.
 Also, [Test::Perl::Mogrify::Progressive](https://metacpan.org/pod/Test::Perl::Mogrify::Progressive) is useful for gradually applying coding standards to legacy code.
-For the ultimate convenience (at the expense of some flexibility) see the [criticism](https://metacpan.org/pod/criticism) pragma.
+For the ultimate convenience (at the expense of some flexibility) see the [mogrification](https://metacpan.org/pod/mogrification) pragma.

-If you'd like to try [Perl::Mogrify](https://metacpan.org/pod/Perl::Mogrify) without installing anything, there is a web-service available at [http://perlcritic.com](http://perlcritic.com).
+If you'd like to try [Perl::Mogrify](https://metacpan.org/pod/Perl::Mogrify) without installing anything, there is a web-service available at [http://perlmogrify.com](http://perlmogrify.com).
 The web-service does not yet support all the configuration features that are available in the native Perl::Mogrify API, but it should give you a good idea of what it does.

-Also, ActivePerl includes a very slick graphical interface to Perl-Mogrify called `perlcritic-gui`.
+Also, ActivePerl includes a very slick graphical interface to Perl-Mogrify called `perlmogrify-gui`.
 You can get a free community edition of ActivePerl from [http://www.activestate.com](http://www.activestate.com).

 # INTERFACE SUPPORT